Gorakshep Village:The Last Stop of EBC Trek

 Also Read: Best Peak Climbing Season In Nepal

-If you're looking for an unforgettable adventure, add the EBC trek to your bucket list.
+If you're looking for an unforgettable adventure, add the Everest Base Camp Trek to your bucket list.
 You'll be rewarded with stunning views of the Himalayas and the sense of accomplishment of completing a challenging hike.
 Make sure to stop in Gorakshep Village on your way back down and discover the wonders this unique village offers.

 NEWSLETTER SIGNUP